Getting around the Bay Area can be no sweat (literally) when you combine biking and transit for longer trips.

 Avoid the Bay Bridge toll and congestion by taking your bike across the bay on transit:

-- BART: You can take your bike on BART any time, even during the commute hours, but make sure to always stay out of the first train car.
+- BART: You can take your bike on BART any time, even during the commute hours, but always stay out of the first train car.
 Review and adhere to BART’s bike access rules listed here, to ensure that the system remains bike-friendly.

 - Oakland/Alameda to SF Ferry, and Richmond to SF ferry: These ferries allow passengers with bikes on board for no additional fee beyond the normal ticket price.
 Park in the provided racks with your bike’s front wheel in the designated slot.
 Ferry terminals are in Alameda at Harbor Bay and Main Street, in Oakland at Jack London Square, in Richmond at the Craneway Center, and in SF at Pier 41, the Ferry Building, AT&T Park, and South San Francisco.
-BikeLink lockers are located at the Richmond ferry terminal, and the Oakland terminal has a bike share station nearby.
+BikeLink lockers are located at the Richmond, Alameda Main Street, and Alameda Harbor Bay ferry terminals, and the Oakland Jack London terminal has a bike share station nearby.

 - Caltrans Bay Bridge Bicycle Shuttle: This shuttle takes 14 riders and bikes at a time between MacArthur BART to the Transbay Terminal in San Francisco for just $1 each way.
 The shuttle runs both directions during commute hours only, is first-come first-served, and is only available to passengers with bikes.

 - AC Transit: Every AC Transit transbay bus has space for two or three bikes with 16” or larger wheels via the front racks (watch the video above to see how they work).
-Keep an eye on your bike in the rack, however, as thieves have been known to just take a bike off and ride away.
-Locking your bike to the rack is not allowed, but you can lock your bike to itself (frame and wheel) before stowing it which makes it impossible to ride off with.
-If the front racks are full on a big, green commuter coach you can alternately ask the driver to open the cargo bay for you which can store two more bikes.
-Additionally, if between the hours of midnight and 5:30am on weekdays or midnight at 9am on weekends/holidays you are allowed to bring your bike on board a standard, two-door bus if the front racks are full and there is space on board.
-More details on the AC Transit bike policy can be found here and here.
+Keep an eye on your bike in the rack, however, to avoid a theft.
+Locking your bike to the rack is not allowed, but you can lock your bike to itself (frame and wheel) before stowing it.
+Additionally, between the hours of midnight and 5:30am you are allowed to bring your bike on board a standard, two-door bus if the front racks are full and there is space on board.
+More details on the AC Transit bike policy can be found here and here [PDF].

 - Amtrak Capitol Corridor Transbay Buses: Amtrak provides service from the Emeryville Station into San Francisco by charter bus.
 Bikes can be locked up at station racks or stowed in the bus luggage compartment (no charge) if there is room available.
 Please note: State law requires that trips booked on Amtrak include at least one segment where you travel by train (rather than just by bus), so you must also select at least one other segment of your trip where you travel by train, even if you do not use it.
-(Cheapest ticket is from Berkeley to SF).
+Most Capitol Corridor stations have BikeLink lockers available on site.

 - WestCAT Transbay Bus: This line runs from Hercules to the Transbay Terminal in San Francisco.
 Buses can accomodate two bikes each on the front racks.